joshstevens19/uniswap-dapp-integration-monorepo/react-package/README.md

     // the chain this mapping is for so if this was MAINNET you would import the `ChainId`
     // enum from `uniswap-dapp-integration-shared` and do `ChainId.MAINNET`
     chainId: ChainId;
+    // the deep linked input amount
+    // if not passed input will have nothing deep linked in
+    // it should always be the formatted string aka 0.0001 ETH
+    // you pass ether value ('0.0001').
+Same with tokens you pass in
+    // the formatted value
+    defaultInputValue?: string | undefined;
     // the default input token you want to show
     // if nothing is passed in it will use WETH defaultInputToken?: string | undefined;